Seattle-Aquarium/CCR_benthic_analyses/zooniverse-project/README.md

 ### `toolbox_to_subjects.py` — Extract patches from CoralNet-Toolbox

-Reads a `dataset.csv` exported from CoralNet-Toolbox and produces a folder of cropped patch images ready for Zooniverse, plus a `metadata.csv` for the import script.
+Reads a `annotations.csv` exported from CoralNet-Toolbox and produces a folder of cropped patch images ready for Zooniverse, plus a `metadata.csv` for the import script.

 Each output image is a larger crop centred on the annotation point with three overlays burned in:
 - A **green rectangle** marking the original Toolbox patch boundary